Morning-Person-Games/dev-notes/README.md

 [Setup](#setup) | [Description / Tips](#description--tips) | [Local Setup](#local-setup)

-Dev Notes is a digital journal streamlined to quickly jot down important thoughts and quickly find them later — like a searchable list of bookmarks, or a simple blog with much less time to post.
+Dev Notes is a digital journal streamlined to quickly save notes, and quickly find them. — like a searchable list of bookmarks, or a simple blog with much less time to post.

 **Try out the demo [here](https://dev-notes-demo.herokuapp.com/).**